These amazing grilled chicken wings that are tossed in a sweet honey chili garlic sauce are the perfect appetizer for any party or get together.

 Next, submerge the chicken wings into the marinade and refrigerate for at least 30 minutes.

 - CHEF TIP: My general rule of thumb for all marinades is over night to infuse as much flavor as possible.
 If you have the time to do it, then do it!

-WHAT TEMPERATURE SHOULD I GRILL CHICKEN WINGS
+WHAT TEMPERATURE SHOULD I GRILL THEM AT

 When it comes to grilling chicken wings, I believe anywhere in between 400° and 450° is optimal, especially when using a soy based marinade.
 I also believe that in between these temperatures it will allow you to get perfect grill marks, without burning, and being able to cook them completely through.